Bhupen27/Todo/Readme.md

 Backend Setup
 1. Download the project files

-    Ensure you have downloaded both the forntend and backend folders.
+    Ensure you have downloaded both the frontend and backend folders.

 2. Navigate to the Backend Directory